Community Solar: Community Outreach

 This led OER to discuss the issue in detail with the RI Department of Human Services (DHS).
 They confirmed that there would be no conflict with LIHEAP benefits and community solar participation.
 This is great news for income eligible customers who receive LIHEAP because participation in community solar will not impact receiving these benefits.

 Additionally, conversations with BNN also identified a possible conflict between A60 customer participation and community solar, potentially resulting in additional cost for these customers.
 National Grid immediately undertook an effort to address this issue.
 As of April 2020, a potential solution is under development by National Grid.

 In response to identifying this problem, OER has created a participant-limited pilot program to work closely with A60 customers that are enrolled in community solar programs.
 This pilot program will walk select customers through the community solar programs and identify and troubleshoot barriers to participation encountered by A60 eligible customers.
-The OER team will have an evaluation report with information regarding barriers and solutions available in the summer of 2020.
+The OER team will have an evaluation report with information regarding barriers and solutions in our Community Stories section soon.